learnamp/api-docs/source/includes/_activities.md

 URL Param | Example Value | Description
 --------- | ------- | -----------
 expanded | true | Optional expanded json.
 Returns certificate and any related exercise submissions as nested data in the response.
 Recommend not using this option unless required. include_deactivated_users | true | Optional - default is false.
-When true activity returned by the end point will include activity by deactivated users. filters[date][from] | "2021-12-31" | Date range FROM date in ISO 8601 format filters[date][to] | "2022-02-28" | Date range TO date in ISO 8601 format filters[user_id] | 1 | User ID of user who performed the activity
+When true activity returned by the end-point will include activity by deactivated users. filters[date][from] | "2021-12-31" | Date range FROM date in ISO 8601 format filters[date][to] | "2022-02-28" | Date range TO date in ISO 8601 format filters[user_id] | 1 | User ID of user who performed the activity